- Written by Dr.Mehmet Demircioglu

-Antibiotic Ointment Needs Clinic Review
+Antibiotic Ointment Needs Clinic Guidance

-The useful question is not “which cream can I buy?”
-It is whether this exact scalp needs a prescribed topical product, better washing instructions, photo review, medication, or an examination instead of another layer of cream.
+I do not start with “which cream can I buy?”
+I first check whether this exact scalp needs a prescribed topical product, better washing instructions, photo review, medication, or an examination instead of another layer of cream.

 Ointment can feel tempting after surgery